tundish/blathnaid/README.rst

 You can suggest ideas, complain about mistakes, offer advice, and indicate opportunities.

-Or, just say hello and tell me what you thought about 'Bláthnaid'.
+Or just say hello and tell me what you thought about 'Bláthnaid'.

 .. _book: https://github.com/tundish/blathnaid/tree/master/blathnaid/book
 .. _reStructuredText: https://docutils.sourceforge.io/docs/ref/rst/introduction.html